YumYummity/virus-dropper/README.md

 _VirusTotal: https://www.virustotal.com/gui/file/e8446787043eb3257140ac5bc90c7a209bc333cbeb1138a0d339d6e765169444/detection_

 Exclusions for other antiviruses are not added; antiviruses won't detect the installer but might detect the installed files.
-It will add exclusions for Windows Defender
+It will add exclusions for Windows Defender.
 However, most popular anti-viruses will be automatically deleted and banned from victim's computer with AV.bat

 # Todo
 (prob wont actually add these but who knows):

-PersistentPAYLOAD - MAke the payload hard to delete (multiple copies, re-install, etc) Make the code easier to use
+PersistentPAYLOAD - MAke the payload hard to delete (multiple copies, re-install, etc)

+Make the code easier to use

 Add DROPPER (not payload, as that's yours) support for older versions of Windows 10, and more versions like Windows 8, Windows 7

 Faster Installs (Make the installs faster, by downloading incredibly low-size files to more hidden locations to be launched.
 User just thinks main dropper is deleted)

 Better PersistentINSTALL

-Multiple file support (Technically possible and easy, but too lazy to do it) More AVs in AV.bat
+Multiple file support (Technically possible and easy, but too lazy to do it)

+More AVs in AV.bat

-Partial C&C in Github (for file uploading and updating, Update.bat doesn't really work) Remove bluescreen (might not even be possible) Compiling to EXE with _IExpress_ without causing detection [Most of this stuff is incredibly simple.
+Partial C&C in Github (for file uploading and updating, Update.bat doesn't really work)

+Remove bluescreen (might not even be possible)

+Compiling to EXE with _IExpress_ without causing detection

+[Most of this stuff is incredibly simple.
 Most.
 Like 70% of these.
 The rest are kinda really hard...]

 # Changelog